How do we build work ethic in OUR children?

 Resource retrieved from the Ohio Department of Education (8/25/17).
 For more information on this topic please visit http://education.ohio.gov/Topics/Career-Tech/Caree...

-Harmanize is a character education program designed to help all learners develop the skills necessary for success in today's world.
+Timber is our character education program designed to help all learners develop the skills necessary for success in today's world.

 - 504 Case Manager